Midnajt/TickFlow/docs/TESTING_SETUP.md

 ✅ Use `describe` for grouping related tests
 ✅ Use `it` or `test` for individual test cases
 ✅ Follow AAA pattern: Arrange, Act, Assert
-✅ Mock external dependencies (Supabase, APIs)
-✅ Use `beforeEach` for test setup
+✅ Mock external dependencies at the service layer (not DB directly) ✅ Use `beforeEach` for test setup
 ✅ Keep tests isolated and independent